DLorenzoLaguno17/TDD/docs/README.md

 * **Loops:** Mentions which loops are preferred inside the code (while, do-while, for...) and when to use *break* and *continue* keywords.

-* **Conditionals:** Describes how to manage condicionals, whether to separate the from the if or to put everything in the same line, when to use scopes {} or if it is preferred a conditional with operators or without them.
+* **Conditionals:** Describes how to manage condicionals, whether to separate the *if* line from the  if or to put everything in the same line, when to use scopes {} or if it is preferred a conditional with operators or without them.
 As an example:

-        We prefer a conditional like if(!something)
+        We prefer a conditional like if(something)
         rather than one like if(something == true).

-* **Classes & structs:**
+* **Classes & structs:** It is basically a convention of when to use classes and when structs and how to write the elements inside them.

 * **XML:** Outlines the guidelines to write the variables in the XML files of the project and how to name their nodes and attributes.